spacetelescope/STScI-STIPS/docs/index.rst

 ..note::

-  Support for JWST and HST has been removed from the latest version of STIPS, and all instructions and documentation here reflect this change.
+  Support for JWST and HST has been removed from the latest version of STIPS; all instructions and documentation here reflect this change.

 Overview
 --------